Sample Workout Routine

 NEW: For soccer coaches, if you want to make setting up your soccer practices easier, take a look at the Soccer Session Planner by Coerver.

-If you're looking for a sample soccer routine, then go here.
+If you're looking for a sample soccer routine or an individual soccer training program then you can also go to this page here.
 Below is a routine focused on weight lifting and stretching exercies with ball work mixed in.

 You can modify this schedule to what fits you best, as long as you incorporate all of these elements frequently.
 But it’s a good idea to avoid strength training your legs every day so that they have a chance to recover and rebuild the muscle fibers.
 On the days you’re not doing plyometrics, you can still weight train, but focus on the upper body.
 As for what and how much to work, try this workout, three sets each.